The Pipers' Tryst

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi

-- Live entertainment: Next door in the Piping Centre
+- Live entertainment: Next door in the Piping Centre, hosting venue in celtic connections

 - Capacity: 42 (16 outdoors)